Assignment of Unfilled Liquidations

 Read how you can set your preferences here.

 Note that although unwind events occur on the margin account level, these assignments apply PER CONTRACT, so the limits are applied on each ASSIGNMENT for each CONTRACT within the series for the respective margin account.
-For example, assume there is a liquidation on FI_XBTUSD and the Perpetual, Month contracts have unfilled liquidation of 750,000 Contracts and 800,000 Contracts, respectively.
+For example, assume there is a liquidation on FI_BTCUSD and the Perpetual, Month contracts have unfilled liquidation of 750,000 Contracts and 800,000 Contracts, respectively.
 The Max Assignment will apply separately to each Contract, not the combination.

-Note also that if you are long 3,000,000 Contracts on XBTUSD Perpetual then you could get short 5,000,000 Contracts worth of assignments, in sub-500,000 USD chunks, until you are max short 2,000,000 Contracts from your limit set on post-Assignment.
+Note also that if you are long 3,000,000 Contracts on BTCUSD Perpetual then you could get short 5,000,000 Contracts worth of assignments, in sub-500,000 USD chunks, until you are max short 2,000,000 Contracts from your limit set on post-Assignment.
 This is not necessarily a big risk as we have many liquidity providers, but just theoretically so you understand the model.

 Liquidity providers are NOT allowed to specify ANY price preferences in the program.
 Liquidity providers may ONLY be passive in the PAS, in such a way that the only preferences are about quantity to manage the limits.